 The "funeral march" has been played on numerous occasions at actual funerals.
 It was performed at the graveside during Chopin's own burial at Père Lachaise cemetery in Paris in 1849 and was also used at the state funeral of John F. Kennedy and those of several Soviet leaders, including Leonid Brezhnev.

 The alternating ostinato bass on "Change Your Mind", a 14 minute epic by Neil Young from his 1994 album Sleep With Angels was borrowed from this piece.

-The "funeral march" has become well known in popular culture.
-It has often been used in video games when the player's character dies and amongst the movies its been utilized in is the classic 1940s Frank Capra comedy thriller, Arsenic and Black Lace when Teddy gets Mr. Hoskins.
+The "funeral march" has become well known in popular culture, especially in video games where it's often used when the player's character dies.
+The most famous use of the song in a movie is the classic 1944 Frank Capra comedy thriller Arsenic And Old Lace when Teddy gets Mr. Hoskins.